Considerations for extracting moir\'e-level strain from dark field intensities in transmission electron microscopy

-We discuss an interferometric methodology based on four-dimensional scanning transmission electron microscopy \cite{ophus2014recording,Latychevskaia2018Holography,ophus2019four} that permits the direct measurement of inter-layer strain fields. \cite{kazmierczak2021strain, van2023rotational} This approach involves fitting interference fringes in the diffraction patterns to a known functional form to extract structural details. \cite{kazmierczak2021strain, zachman2021interferometric, van2023rotational} Alternative 4D-STEM based methods typically fit the locations of Bragg disks \cite{mukherjee2020lattice, yuan2019lattice, munshi2022disentangling, sari2023analysis, mahr2021accurate}, or have analyzed a combination of both intensity and disk locations \cite{shi2023domain}.
+We discuss an interferometric methodology based on four-dimensional scanning transmission electron microscopy \cite{ophus2014recording,ophus2019four} that permits the direct measurement of inter-layer strain fields. \cite{kazmierczak2021strain, van2023rotational} This approach involves fitting the intensity interference \cite{Latychevskaia2018Holography} of overlapping Bragg disks in the diffraction patterns to a known functional form to extract structural details. \cite{kazmierczak2021strain, zachman2021interferometric, van2023rotational} Alternative 4D-STEM based methods typically fit the locations of Bragg disks \cite{mukherjee2020lattice, yuan2019lattice, munshi2022disentangling, sari2023analysis, mahr2021accurate}, or have analyzed a combination of both intensity and disk locations \cite{shi2023domain}.
 However, determining the locations of these large converged beam electron diffraction (CBED) disks to the precision needed for revolving moir\'{e}-level strain is difficult without specialized apertures \cite{zeltmann2020patterned} and has not yet been feasible in marginally twisted structures.
+Previous works have also analyzed the Bragg disk overlap intensities in single-shot CBED patterns, \cite{latychevskaia2018convergent, latychevskaia2020convergent, latychevskaia2021holographic, latychevskaia2020holographic} both for the focused probes we consider and with large defocus values where holographic fringes encoding out-of-plane information are seen.
+However, these works had not yet fit these intensities to extract local structure within a scanning set-up, as is more characteristic of ptychography.

-Other ptychographic techniques similarly analyze scattering intensities and can provide much higher resolution \cite{jiang2018electron, chen2020mixed, yang2024local, pelz2017low}, but are currently arduous to acquire and analyze over the moir\'{e} length scale.
+Other ptychographic techniques used in electron microscopy similarly analyze changes in the scattering intensities when scanning a converged probe and can provide much higher resolution \cite{jiang2018electron, chen2020mixed, yang2024local, pelz2017low}, but are currently arduous to acquire and analyze over the moir\'{e} length scale.